-The T10 we’re here to discuss now is the nicest model in the Carbon series, which also includes the lower-end T7 (which I think is probably a better deal) and the higher-end T14.
+The T10 we’re here to discuss now is the mid-range model in the Carbon series, which also includes the lower-end T7 (which I think is probably a better deal) and the higher-end T14.

 At the time of writing this, you can get the T10 for “free” through ProForm if you sign up for a 3 year iFit commitment ($1404), or you can make a one time payment for the same amount.

-If that sounds like a bit much, you can also purchase through Amazon without the long commitment.
+If that sounds like a bit much, I think you can still purchase it through Amazon too without the long commitment.

 - 10″ HD touchscreen display